BabitMF/bmf/bmf/demo/llm_caption/README.md

 # README
-This demo illustrates the use of deepseek-vl2 for captioning (describing) a video input.
+This demo illustrates the use of vision LLMs for captioning (describing) a video input.
 It first extract frames from an input video at 1 fps, converts them into PIL format and offline inferences them in batches of `batch_size`.
 The result is written to a json file, and each individual description of each batch is further inferenced again to give a summary and a title.

 ## Requirements